rurangiza/philosopher/notes.md

 100 800 200 200   no one should die
 105 800 200 200   no one should die
 200 800 200 200   no one should die

+## Bug
+3 300 230 60     a philo should die, one does but program hangs at pthread_join